TWinters/wikipedia-separation/README.md

 http://sotera.github.io/distributed-graph-analytics/louvain/example/graphx/

 ## Loading the clusters into a Graph Database
-To load the first file with cluster ids

 ```
 USING PERIODIC COMMIT 500
 LOAD CSV FROM 'file:///overview_communities_1.csv' AS line